Navigating the Changing Business Landscape with Technology and Human Connection

 Depending on the industry that your product/solution addresses, you should build the target list of accounts to engage during the strategic phase of your campaign.
 Since your SDR team will operate globally, you ought to build this list with region in mind.
 This list will help you understand how to staff your SDR team to accommodate for size, language, etc.

 Another component of determining a clear strategy for the campaign is establishing the overall goal and the number of sales-qualified leads that you can expect by the end of the campaign.
 Sales Development is one critical factor in determining a business’s overall Customer Acquisition Cost, which is the amount of resources dedicated to introducing your product/solution to new customers.
 Keep in mind that the Lifetime Value of a customer should be around 3 times more than the cost of acquiring them (or a ratio of 3:1).
-When you’re determining how you want to invest in your Sales Development efforts, consider that a LTV/CAC ratio of 1:1 implies that your spending too much on getting new customers, whereas a ratio of 5:1 means that you’re not spending enough and likely missing out on vast opportunities within your target market.
+When you’re determining how you want to invest in your Sales Development efforts, consider that an LTV/CAC ratio of 1:1 implies that your spending too much on getting new customers, whereas a ratio of 5:1 means that you’re not spending enough and likely missing out on vast opportunities within your target market.
 Utilizing a sales development team to generate your pipeline of sales-qualified leads will help ensure the sustainability of your business.

 Speaking of pipeline, the SDR -> AE handoff should be seamless.
 When both the opening and closing teams are operating at maximum capacity, there should be synchronization.
 This means that the closers in the sales organization are staffed to properly accommodate the number of leads that are generated by the SDRs.